 The centre will bring scientists together who are leaders in their respective fields.
 They will work alongside the NHS, members of the public and selected industries to develop information and technology that promotes healthy ageing.

 The scope of work involved the installation of 149no.
 600mm diameter CFA piles with a rotary piling option to deal with obstructions at depth.
 The work was completed using a PVE 55 piling rig.

 VolkerGround Engineering worked closely with Bowmer & Kirkland to develop a risk free, economical piling solution.
-The work-site was based in a confined space and split into two levels.
+The works were completed within a confined space and on a split level.
 This meant the team had to probe to determine the level of the rock allowing the piles to be installed correctly and to ensure continuity.